wallarm/product-documentation/docs/latest/faq/wrong-blocking.md

         ![!Wallarm blocking page](../images/configuration-guides/blocking-page-provided-by-wallarm-36.png)

         !!! warning "Blocking page usage"
             If you do not use the default or customized Wallarm blocking page, it is highly recommended to [configure](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) it to get the appropriate info from user.
 Remember that even a sample page collects and allows easy copying of meaningful information related to the blocked request.
-Additionally, you can customize or fully rebuild such page to help users collect important information.
+Additionally, you can customize or fully rebuild such page to return users the informative blocking message.

-    * Copy of user's client response (may include blocking code and other information).
-Browser page source code or terminal client textual response suits well.
+    * Copy of user's client request and response.
+Browser page source code or terminal client textual input and output suits well.

 1. In Wallarm Console → [**Events**](../user-guides/events/check-attack.md) section, [search](../user-guides/search-and-filters/use-search.md) for the event related to the blocked request.
 For example, [search by request ID](../user-guides/search-and-filters/use-search.md#search-by-request-identifier):